 While breathwork can be a form of meditation, it is not the same as traditional types of meditation.

-Breathwork is a technique that helps you intentionally focus on your breath.
 Altering the breath has many advantages; one is the mind-body system and lowering blood pressure.

 While doing breathwork, you usually find it easier to change your mood and thoughts so you feel calmer.
 The mind usually starts to see things from a different perspective-a more calm and centered approach to life.

 Although meditation is often associated with focusing on a particular mantra or object, you’ll notice awareness of who you are from an outside perspective.
-The session isn’t about intentionally focusing on your breath, as breath will naturally slow down during the process.
+The session itself, isn’t about intentionally focusing on your breath, as your breath will naturally slow down during the process.

-- Box breathing
+Box breathing

-- Alternate nostril breaths
+Alternate nostril breaths

-- Pursed lip breathing
+Pursed lip breathing

-As a result, it is an effective tool for both physical health and mental well-being.
-Whether breathwork is new to you or you have been practicing for years, there are many advantages to this powerful practice.
+Whether breathwork is new to you or you’ve been practicing for years, there’s many advantages to this powerful practice.

-- Loving Kindness Meditation
+3. Loving Kindness Meditation

 Then, begin by focusing on your breath.

-- "May all beings be happy and safe"
+“May all beings be happy and safe”

-- "May I be filled with loving kindness."
+“Let me be filled with loving kindness.”

-- Guided Meditation
+4. Guided Meditation

-Guided meditation is a technique where you listen to and follow specific instructions during the session.
-The instructions serve as guideposts for an individual’s meditation experience.
-An instructor recites the steps to help you remain focused during guided meditation.
+A guided meditation is a technique where you actually listen to and follow specific instructions during the session.

-- Visualization Meditations
+5. Visualization Meditations

-As the waves wash up on your feet, imagine them taking negative thoughts or emotions back into the sea with them.
-Keep doing the visualization until you feel clear of negative feelings.
+For example, you could picture yourself sitting on the beach.
+And, as the waves wash up on your feet, just imagine the waves taking negative thoughts or emotions back into the sea.

 For the beginner, visualization techniques are usually combined with guided audio to help stay focused during the session.